zachwick/homebrew-license/.github/PULL_REQUEST_TEMPLATE/licensing-information-modification.md

 ---
 name: Licensing Information Modification
-about: This template should be used for indicating an issue with a single formula's licensing information
+about: This template should be used for adding or editing a formula's licensing information
 title: "[LICENSE] <FORMULA>"
 labels: license
 assignees: ''

 ---

-Please make sure that your issue is only pertaining to a single formula's licensing information.
+Please make sure that your PR is only adding or editing a single formula's licensing information.

 # Formula Name